telerik/blazor-docs/knowledge-base/buttongroup-vertical.md

 ## Description

-How to create a vertical ButtonGroup?
+How to create a vertical button group?
 What is the best way to make the buttons display one below the other?

 ## Solution